grezniczek/redcap_survey_auth/docs/implementation.md

 `redcap_every_page_before_render` checks authorization before ordinary survey submission processing.
 It also handles public-resource requests and supported direct file routes.
 Its name alone is not evidence of its position relative to core writes: that ordering is an integration dependency.

 Core page-view logging precedes the early hook.
-The login form therefore submits credentials to the EM Framework's dedicated `no-auth-pages` endpoint, not to survey processing.
-The endpoint validates both framework CSRF protection and the module's session-bound login context/CSRF value.
-Its project must match the context.
-It re-resolves resource identity and policy before issuing a grant.
+The login form uses `JSMO.ajax('survey-login', payload)` through the framework's `surveys/?__passthru=ExternalModules` endpoint, which core excludes from page-view POST logging.
+The module's early gate lets its own framework AJAX requests reach framework dispatch; ordinary survey processing and other modules' requests retain their existing authorization checks.
+The framework validates CSRF, encrypted request context and the registered no-auth action before calling the module.
+The module additionally validates its session-bound login context/CSRF and matching project, then re-resolves resource identity and policy before issuing a grant.
+Errors return as data; failed credentials rotate session CSRF for the next attempt.
+Success returns a same-origin redirect.
+Neither core nor web-server configuration changes are required.

 Login uses the participant's REDCap survey session.
 Session initialization checks the expected session name; it does not transfer a staff session into a participant session.
 Redirects use validated paths on the participant's current origin.
-The form uses native HTML submission, including when JavaScript is unavailable.
+Login requires JavaScript.
+Inputs have no native submission names, and the submit button stays disabled until initialization, so a failed script cannot submit credentials through ordinary survey processing.
+A no-JavaScript notice explains how to continue.
+Passwords are serialized once and cleared from the object retained by the framework AJAX queue, whose transport-error logging may otherwise expose payload properties.
+Opening another page can rotate the framework CSRF cookie; a rejected stale login form must be reopened.

 ## Session state and identity